Celebrating the Power of Coaching

 Workshop 1 – Coaching as catalyst for change, challenge and collaborative leadership

-Workshop 2 – Coaching for middle leaders and establishing high performing teams
+Workshop 2 – Power of Coaching for middle and subject leaders and establishing high performing teams

 The role of the middle or subject leader is pivotal in creating the right culture for change that ensures all staff are able to translate the school or college vision into powerful solutions.
 We look at the power of coaching as a vehicle for creating highly effective teams that work together in the pursuit of excellence and improvement.

-Workshop 3 – Coaching and the Pastoral Process.
+Workshop 3 – Power of Coaching and the Pastoral Process

-Where those involved in the pastoral process develop the skills and attributes of a coach, they are far more likely to provide support for learners within a year group who are not progressing as they should or understand how certain behaviours arise and can be dealt with.
-Developing a range of coaching skills will help teachers and the pastoral team when they interact with parents and carers.
+Well-being is high on the agenda at the moment and the role of the pastoral leader and the teams they manage is vital.
+Where those involved in the pastoral process develop the skills and attributes of a coach, they are far more likely to provide support for learners within a year group who are not currently adapting well are not progressing as they should.

-Workshop 4 – Coaching as a Pedagogy that delivers outstanding teaching and learning
+Workshop 4 – Power of Coaching as a Pedagogy that delivers outstanding teaching and learning

 Who is this for?